Which Water Filter Should You Choose?

-- It offers a better taste and smell to the water, as the majority of discussed systems discussed are capable of achieving these results.
+- It offers a better taste and smell to the water, as most discussed systems discussed are capable of achieving these results.

 - You get healthier water for cooking and drinking to improve your health.
-The reason as the chemicals, contaminants, and bacteria’s removed.
+The reason as the chemicals, contaminants, and bacteria are removed.

 - Filtering your water is more environmentally friendly compared to buying bottled water that contains plastic polluting the earth.

 - There is no plastic leading to health problems and different species getting hurt in the process.